Atomic Force Microscopy Imaging and Spectroscopy of Biological Materials

 Project Duration:Start Date: July 1st, 2013

 Summary:The atomic force microscope (AFM) is a versatile and powerful tool with the capability of nanometer-scale-resolution investigation of a large class of material surfaces.
 AFM is particularly advantageous in imaging biological materials due to the versatile range of environments in which it may be operated.
-In this project, we combine numerical and experimental efforts to perform high-resolution AFM measurements in air and liquids on biological materials relevant for a variety of applications.
-In particular, current research efforts focus on high-resolution imaging and mechanical spectroscopy of functional bacterial amyloid nanofibers.
+In this project, we perform high-resolution AFM measurements in air and liquids on biological materials relevant for a variety of applications.
+In particular, current research efforts focus on high-resolution imaging and mechanical spectroscopy of bacterial functional amyloid nanofibers.